 (3) Companies frustrated at investing significant amounts of money in enterprise testing platforms, which aren’t being used anywhere near their potential and are taking away from the budget for investing in people, skills and developing an intelligent process for strategic optimisation

-Sentient Ascend is one of the new generation testing tools that utilize machine learning algorithms to speed multivariate testing.
+Evolv Sentient is one of the new generation testing tools that utilize machine learning algorithms to speed multivariate testing.
 Evolutionary, or genetic algorithms do a better job of finding optimum combinations, isolating the richest local maximum for a solution set.

 We love being able to assemble our highest rated hypotheses and throw them in the mix to have the machine sort them for us.